 Aggressive Atlanta Car Accident Attorneys Ready To Win Your Case

-Every year, over 50,000 accidents occur on Atlanta roads, and over 10,000 people are injured.
+Every year, over 50,000 accidents occur on Atlanta, GA roads, and over 10,000 people are injured.
 Certain intersections such as the Cumberland Mall Interchange, the North Connector Split (where I-75 and I-85 split), and the Town Lake Parkway exit are particularly dangerous.
 Still, the odds are you won’t be involved in a serious auto accident in any given year.
 That is small comfort if an injury accident actually happens to you.

 Common Types of Auto Accidents in Atlanta, Georgia

 Just a few different types of auto accidents account for well over the vast majority of the total.
 Following are the most common types of auto accidents in Atlanta, Georgia:

 - Multi-vehicle pile-ups typically occur on crowded freeways where impacts work like dominos, with one crash leading to another.
 The most common culprit is bad weather, followed by trucking accidents (which tend to block off the entire road).